 Our CultureMaps series has been the subject of numerous articles in the New York Times and other publications.
 You can read some of these reviews by visiting our Publicity page.
 Ephemera Press's Harlem Renaissance Map has been approved by the New York Board of Education for use in intermediate and secondary schools.

 Ephemera Press is pleased to announce that artists James Romberger and Marguerite Van Cook recently signed one hundred copies of the poster version of the East Village map they created in collaboration with us in 2001.
-Featuring the homes and haunts of artists, musicians, writers and activists, the map was designed as a tribute and guide to a neighborhood that had been an international center of creativity and bohemia since the 1940s.
-Now a decade later, following a period of hyper-gentrification that has radically transformed the East Village, the map like the neighborhood has become a historic relic.
-With the addition of the signatures of the artists what used to be a piece of useful ephemera is now unapologetically the work of fine art that it has always been.
+Featuring the homes and haunts of artists, musicians, writers and activists, the map is a tribute and guide to a neighborhood that had been an international center of creativity and bohemia since the 1940s.

 Romberger and Van Cook have long embodied the creative tradition of the East Village.
 James' pastels of East Village life are in the collection of the Metropolitan Museum of Art.
 Today James and Marguerite are probably best known for their work with artist David Wojnarowicz on Seven Miles a Second, an acclaimed comic-book autobiography written by Wojnarowicz shortly before his death from AIDS in 1992.
-Marguerite has been nominated for a 2014 Eisner Award for her contribution to the expanded reissue last year of Seven Miles a Second.
+In November 2014, Fantagraphics published Marguerite’s graphic memoir The Late Child and Other Animals, drawn by James.

 A visual journey through New York's art and music underground, as experienced by an artist, writer and curator living in the top floor loft at 98 Bowery from 1969–1989.